turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/hashes.markdown

 7. What are the `values`?
 What kind of object does that method return?
 8. What's interesting about the order of the return value of both `keys` and `values`?
 9. Add a new bead referenced by the key `"green"`
 10. How has `keys` changed after the last step?
 How has `values` changed?
 What was lost?
+11. As a group update your data collection T-Chart to include new Hash info.

 ## Independent Work